-- CON 34 Mineral Resources Yolo County shall adopt a Mining Ordinance to implement these policies as they apply to mineral resources, including sand and gravel. - CON 35 Cache Creek Yolo County shall adopt a Cache Creek Management Program for the carefully managed use and conservation of Cache Creek and its sand and gravel resource, its riverside environment, its relationship to ground and surface water characteristics and its value as a fishery and recreation resource.
+CON 34 Mineral Resources

+Yolo County shall adopt a Mining Ordinance to implement these policies as they apply to mineral resources, including sand and gravel.

+CON 35 Cache Creek

+Yolo County shall adopt a Cache Creek Management Program for the carefully managed use and conservation of Cache Creek and its sand and gravel resource, its riverside environment, its relationship to ground and surface water characteristics and its value as a fishery and recreation resource.

-The Off-Channel Mining Plan, together with the Cache Creek Resources Management Plan, will provide the necessary structure and policies for implementing a program to manage the wide variety of resources associated with the creek, including habitat, water resources, aggregate, agriculture, and recreation.
-One of the means for implementing this program is the adoption of new off-channel surface mining and reclamation ordinances, as well as a new in-stream ordinance.
-These ordinances will include specific performance standards for ensuring that the goals and objectives spelled out in the OCMP and CCRMP are achieved.
-Provisions are also made in the CCRMP for establishing an ongoing Technical Advisory Committee, to continue monitoring and studying Cache Creek, as it responds to the programs carried out within the plans and ordinances.
-The Committee will make recommendations, as appropriate, to ensure that management is responsive to the dynamic nature of the creek.
-Although each plan has been prepared as a stand-alone document, it is intended that the final OCMP and CCRMP will be joined together after adoption, as one printed document entitled the Cache Creek Area Plan.
+The OCMP has been evaluated and determined to be consistent with the various goals and policies of the County General Plan.
+The OCMPOff Channel Mining Plan, together with the Cache Creek Resources Management Plan (CCRMP), will-constitute the Cache creek Area Plan (CCAP), which provides the necessary structure and policies policy framework for implementing athis program to manage the wide variety of resources associated with the creek, including habitat, water resources, aggregate, agriculture, and recreation.
+One of the means for implementing this program is the adoption of newThe County's off-channel surface mining ordinance, and reclamation ordinances, as well as a new and in-channel stream maintenance ordinance all implement the policy framework.
+These ordinances will include specific performance standards that for ensureing that the goals and objectives spelled out in the OCMP and CCRMP are achieved.

+Provisions are also made in the CCRMP for establishing an ongoing Technical Advisory Committee (TAC), to continue charged with monitoring and studying Cache Creek, as it responds to the programs carried out within the plans and ordinances.
+The Committee will makes recommendations, as appropriate, to ensure that management is responsive to the dynamic nature of the creek.
+Although each plan whas been prepared as a stand-alone document, they were adopted as two co-equal parts of the CCAP and have been implemented in concert with one another since adoption it is intended that the final OCMP and CCRMP will be joined together after adoption, as one printed document entitled the Cache Creek Area Plan.